DavidDock/natures-knowledge/README.md

 ---

-## 12. Randomized Question Order
+## 13. Randomized Question Order
 **As a** child user,
 **I want** the questions to be randomized each time I take the quiz,
 **So that** I can enjoy different experiences each time I play.

 ### Acceptance Criteria:
 - The order of questions should be different each time the user plays the quiz.
-- The randomized order should ensure that the quiz content remains logical (i.e., no mismatched questions or topics).
+- The randomized order should contain 5 random questions from each nature theme (Animals, Sea, Space and Habitats) and should correspond to the level progression.
+This should keep the user interested and want to attempt the quiz again.
 - There should be no repetition of questions within the same session.

 ---